pinacai/PINAC_Workspace/README.md

   # For Linux
   $ npm run build:linux
   ```

+> ### ⚠️ Warning
+> _No proper Google Sign In button added, you will automatically directed to SignIn page when you run a command related to Google App task, for only once, for first time._
+>
+> **Soon we will add a signIn button...**

 ## 💁 Contributing
 Contributions to PINAC Workspace are welcome!
 Here’s how you can contribute: